Explore Māori Culture, People, Tattoo Art & Language in New Zealand

 New Zealand North Island 8 days

-Beer price New Zealand/your country
+Beer price in New Zealand versus your country

-Road safety New Zealand/your country
+Road safety in New Zealand versus your country

 The round eyes and the tongue are important symbols in the New Zealand Māori culture and war dance | Photo: Travel In Culture

-To a large extent the Māori culture is preserved by still living according to what the Māori traditions and norms prescribe, by using the tools and methods used for centuries and by producing and wearing the traditional dress.
-The long-established performing arts like carving, weaving and tattooing are also still practiced among the Māori people.
-Handmade products and craft artifacts are today sold to the visitors as part of the tourist industry.
+To a large extent, Māori culture is preserved by living according to long-standing traditions and norms — using tools and methods passed down through generations, and producing or wearing traditional dress.
+The time-honoured performing arts of carving, weaving, and tattooing are still practised among Māori communities.
+Today, handmade products and cultural artefacts are also offered to visitors as part of the local tourist industry.

 A traditional Māori dress | Photo: Travel In Culture